yjmark/yjmark.github.io/index.md

 November 19, 2024

 What would it feel like if my parents or grandparents’ generations lived in the same building I live in 30 or 50 years ago?
 As a Korean student studying abroad, I am not used to that feeling because there are a lot of new cities and new buildings in Korea, but it is very common for the residents of Philadelphia.
+Philadelphia’s rich history is embedded in its streets, buildings, and neighborhoods.
+This is confirmed by data and maps.

 <br><br>Click [here](https://yjmark.github.io/Reproducible_Data-Driven_Story/HW5_Jun_Youngsang.html) to see the full story.
 <br><img src="images/communication1.png?raw=true"/>
 <br><img src="images/communication2.png?raw=true"/>